feliksz/huj-glow/README.md

-# huj-glow
-oprogramowanie pistolet na informatyke
+# don't use it, it's probably detected